Chapter 5 Maintaining Design Systems

 Greetings, reader!
 The following text is a work in progress so be warned you will encounter incomplete thoughts, grammar errors, and more.
 If you see something worth fixing, please submit an issue on Github.
 Thanks and happy reading!

-And they made a design system, delivered a pattern library, and lived happily ever after.
+- And they made a pattern library and lived happily ever after.
 Right?
+Not quite.

 Done and done

 One essential expectation to reset is the concept of done.
 Print and other physical mediums involve creating tangible objects that have a sense of finality to them.
 That simply doesn’t exist in the digital world.
 The ephemeral nature of the Web is something that needs to be extolled to your clients, colleagues, and stakeholders.
 If we’re to create living design systems, we need to recognize that the Web is never done, and that our work can and should be constantly evolved and improved upon over time.

 - Don’t let it die on the vine and become obsolete

 - Sharing CSS and JS with the production environment is easy, but sharing templates is tough